cbrown5/cbrown5.github.io/_posts/2020-09-04-correcting-with-glms.md

 ========================================

-General (and generalized) linear models can be useful for analyzing field data, were sampling is often distributed unevenly across different environmental gradients or treatment groups.
+General (and generalized) linear models can be useful for analyzing field data, where sampling is often distributed unevenly across different environmental gradients or treatment groups.
 They help us correct for confounded gradients and discover effects that are hidden in plots of raw data.

+For instance, we used GLMs in a meta-analysis of the rates species are shifting their ranges under climate change.
+We used the GLMs to correct for [differences in ways different studies had measured species ranges](https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.13184), so we could then study the unique effects of ecological variables.

+You can also think of these GLMs with multiple covariates as 'statistically' (rather than experimentally) controlling for the effects of each variable when looking at the effects of the other variables.

-In this post I'll demonstrate that application with a simple example.
+In this post I'll demonstrate this application for statistical controls  with a simple example.

 Simulate data
 -------------